bgutter/npy-format-js/README.md

 # Goal

-Full and complete support for the Numpy data format.
+Full and complete support for the Numpy data format, minus object value arrays (which would require pickle support).

 # Why not NPYJS?